canepa/console-inspect-script/README.md

 Copy the entire content of the script and paste it in your browser's DevTools console, then press Enter.

+### Method 4: Add to Sources Snippets

+In DevTools go to sources > snippets, "+ News Snippet", paste the code and it will be always available in your browser

 ## How It Works

 The analyzer: